alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

   <figcaption>The main temple of Angkor Wat.</figcaption>
 </figure>

 We spent as much time as we could in the area, and we definitely recommend it to everyone as one of the most impressive travel destinations in the world.
-We wrote [this extensive spotlight](/travel/exploring-the-temples-of-angkor-wat/) on Angkor Wat, with details on the various temples and spots that you should visit during your trip. [spotlight article].
+We wrote [this extensive spotlight](/travel/exploring-the-temples-of-angkor-wat/) on Angkor Wat, with details on the various temples and spots that you should visit during your trip.

 ## Days 13-14: Phu Quoc